Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Cetearyl alcohol is a fatty alcohol commonly used as an emollient, emulsifier, and thickening agent in skincare and cosmetic products.
-Cetearyl alcohol is a fatty alcohol emollient that softens skin; safe for topical use during pregnancy.
+Cetearyl alcohol is a fatty alcohol used to soften and thicken the cream and is considered safe during pregnancy.

 glyceryl stearate